 Concurrent to activities at Yundamindera the Company has continued its field works at Cosmopolitan/Champion/McTavish and Leipold deposits.
-The Company continues to manage the Kookynie Gold project on a fee for service basis.
+The Company continues to manage the Kookynie Gold project.

 Evaluation of Projects

 The Company continues to have projects presented to it for evaluation during the past year extending from Base Metals, Copper, Gold and Diamonds.